On Zarankiewicz Problem and Depth-Two Superconcentrators

-\begin{theorem}[Radhakrishnan and Ta-Shma~\cite{RT}] If the graph $G=(V,M,W,E)$ is a depth-two $n$-superconcentrator, then $|E(G)| = \Omega(n \frac{(\log n)^2}{\log\log n})$. \end{theorem}
+\begin{theorem}[Radhakrishnan and Ta-Shma~\cite{RT}] If the graph $G(V,M,W,E)$ is a depth-two $n$-superconcentrator, then $|E(G)| = \Omega(n \frac{(\log n)^2}{\log\log n})$. \end{theorem}

-\begin{proof} This proof is similar to the one used in \cite{RT}, but the use of Theorem~\ref{thm:necessary.symmetric} makes the calculations modular.
-Assume that the number of edges in a depth-two $n$-superconcentrator $G$ is at most $(B/100) n \frac{(\log n)^2}{\log\log n}$, where $B$ is the constant in Theorem~\ref{thm:necessary.symmetric}.
+\begin{proof} Assume that the number of edges in a depth-two $n$-superconcentrator $G$ is at most $(B/100) n \frac{(\log n)^2}{\log\log n}$, where $B$ is the constant in Theorem~\ref{thm:necessary.symmetric}.
 By increasing the number of edges by a factor at most two, we assume that each vertex in $M$ has the same number of edges coming from $V$ and going to $W$.
 For a vertex $v \in M$, let $\deg(v)$ denote the number of edges that come from $V$ to $v$ (equivalently the number of edges that go from $v$ to $W$).
-Let For $k \in [n^{1/4}, n^{3/4}]$, define
+For $k \in [n^{1/4}, n^{3/4}]$, define

 \begin{claim} For each $k \in [n^{1/4}, n^{3/4}]$, the number of edges incident on $\Medium(k)$ is at least $\frac{B}{2} n \log n$. \end{claim} Fix a $k \in [n^{1/4},n^{3/4}]$.
 First observe that $|\High(k)| < k$, for otherwise, the number of edges in $G$ would already exceed $n (\log n)^2$, contradicting our assumption.
 Thus, every pair of subsets $S \subseteq V$ and $T \subseteq W$ of size $k$ each has a common neighbour in $\Medium(k) \cup \Low(k)$.
 We are now in a position to move to the setting of Theorem~\ref{thm:necessary.symmetric}.
 For each vertex $v \in \Medium(k) \cup \Low(k)$, consider the complete bipartite graph between its in-neighbours in $V$ and out-neighbours in $W$.
 The analysis above implies that the union of these graphs is a bipartite graph between $V$ and $W$ that has no independent set of size $k \times k$.
 For $v \in \Medium(k) \cup \Low(k)$, let $\alpha_v = \frac{\deg(v)}{n/k}$.
 Using Theorem~\ref{thm:necessary.symmetric}, it follows that